rhythmus/scratch/proposal.md

      "ezu", "uba", "elu", "amu", "abu", "iha", "ile", "ahu", "ezi", "etu", "ume", "oza", "ana", "adi", "anu", "adu", "ipe", "ala", "eta", "uti", "ogo", "eva", "upa", "eko", "ohu", "idu", "emu", "ido", "ohe", "abi", "ihi", "upi"]

 0 is still ~zod, but 256 is now ~ozozod.
 Which is not what we wanted, we wanted ~zodozo!
 Frig.
 Didn't realise this thing was big-endian.
-Looks like I'll have to learn some Hoon.

-Formatted for Hoon anyway:
+Pre formatted anyway, I'll have to learn me some Hoon later:

     ++  po
       ~/  %po